 I'd been trying to get my three year old son to pick up his toys by using a number of different strategies from: 'I wonder how long it'll take you to pick up your toys.
 You start and I'll count,' through to 'I'll see if I can pack away faster than you...'

 After my few attempts and he still hadn't budged he turned and looked at me.
 He said in a calm voice, 'You're just trying to manipulate me Mum!'

 After I picked my jaw up off the floor I said, 'Yes, I am trying to manipulate you.
 I'm trying to manipulate you to be good.'

 'Oh!' he said.
 Then he nodded and went and picked up his toys.

-But as I was congratulating myself on finally achieving some success, a chilling thought gripped my heart with icy fingers.
+But as I was congratulating myself on finally achieving some success, a thought gripped my heart with icy fingers, and squeezed.